JuliaLang/www.julialang.org/teaching/index.md

 ## Classes using Julia for teaching

 Julia is now being used in several university courses in North America.
-If you know of other classes using Julia for teaching, please drop us a note.
+If you know of other classes using Julia for teaching, please [submit a pull request](https://github.com/JuliaLang/julialang.github.com/pulls) to update this list..

 - City University of New York, Spring 2014
   * [MTH 229](http://wiener.math.csi.cuny.edu/verzani/classes/MTH229/), Calculus Computer Laboratory (Prof. John Verzani).
 Also see the [MTH 229 Projects](http://mth229.github.io) page.